Jean Segura Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Braves pitching staff ranks eighth in the league.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks seventh in MLB.

-- The Braves have a 3.35 team ERA that ranks sixth across all MLB pitching staffs.
+- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.60).

-- The Braves allow the second-fewest home runs in baseball (17 total, 0.7 per game).
+- Braves pitchers combine to allow 24 home runs (0.8 per game), the fifth-fewest in the league.

-- Elder (2-0) gets the starting nod for the Braves in his fifth start of the season.
-He has a 1.14 ERA in 23 2/3 innings pitched, with 23 strikeouts.
+- Elder (2-0 with a 2.17 ERA and 26 strikeouts in 29 2/3 innings pitched) makes the start for the Braves, his sixth of the season.

-- The right-hander last appeared on Friday against the Houston Astros, when he tossed six innings, allowing no earned runs while giving up five hits.
+- The right-hander last pitched on Wednesday against the Miami Marlins, when he threw 5 1/3 innings, allowing four earned runs while giving up five hits.

-- The 23-year-old has an ERA of 1.14, with 8.7 strikeouts per nine innings, in four games this season.
-Opponents are batting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.